 Specialists in Limited Company Buy to Let Mortgages in East Sussex

 As a very niche area of the mortgage lending market, advice for obtaining a Buy to Let mortgage as a limited company is a specialist undertaking, and you will need to speak to advisors who have a lot of experience and knowledge in all the products available and sourcing the right mortgage to suit their clients’ circumstances.
 Even though the number of lenders offering Buy to Let mortgages for limited companies is growing, they will still normally only accept applications via a specialist broker or intermediary.

-Our expert advisors are available for free, no-obligation consultations where we can review your circumstances and let you know what the best options for a limited company Buy to Let mortgage available to you are.
+Our expert advisors are available for free, no-obligation consultations where we can review your circumstances, providing independent mortgage advice and let you know what the best options for a limited company Buy to Let mortgage available to you are.